RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/59-JAS.md

 <sup>1</sup> James, a servant of God and of the Lord Jesus Christ, to the twelve tribes which are scattered abroad, greeting.
 <sup>2</sup> My brethren, count it all joy when ye fall into divers temptations;
 <sup>3</sup> Knowing [this], that the trying of your faith worketh patience.
-<sup>4</sup> But let patience have [her] perfect work, that ye may be perfect and entire, wanting nothing .
+<sup>4</sup> But let patience have [her] perfect work, that ye may be perfect and entire, wanting nothing.
 <sup>5</sup>  If any of you lack wisdom, let him ask of God, that giveth to all [men] liberally, and upbraideth not; and it shall be given him.
 <sup>6</sup> But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
 <sup>7</sup> For let not that man think that he shall receive any thing of the Lord.
 <sup>8</sup> A double minded man [is] unstable in all his ways.
 <sup>9</sup>  Let the brother of low degree rejoice in that he is exalted:
 <sup>10</sup> But the rich, in that he is made low: because as the flower of the grass he shall pass away.
 <sup>11</sup> For the sun is no sooner risen with a burning heat, but it withereth the grass, and the flower thereof falleth, and the grace of the fashion of it perisheth: so also shall the rich man fade away in his ways.
-<sup>12</sup> Blessed [is] the man that endureth temptation: for when he is tried , he shall receive the crown of life, which the Lord hath promised to them that love him.
+<sup>12</sup> Blessed [is] the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.
 <sup>13</sup> Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man:
 <sup>14</sup> But every man is tempted, when he is drawn away of his own lust, and enticed.
 <sup>15</sup> Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.